16 Books About Cannes Film Festival you Have to Read

 Furthermore, the Cannes film festival is considered to be one of the most prestigious events comparable to the Oscar’s.
 The event is so well-respected that winning the Palme d’Or price is considered to be one of the most prestigious, if not the most prestigious awards you can win as a film director.

 Every year, the Cannes Film Festival attracts an enormous number of people of all types, from producers to film-makers, to directors, actors, actresses, and much more.
 The event and these individuals thus bring an enormous amount of press towards the city of Cannes, and throughout the years, it has had a huge importance in establishing the reputation of Cannes in the world.

-Many people mean that Cannes Film Festival has played such an important role for Cannes, that without it, Cannes wouldn’t have the reputation of glitz, glamour, and luxury that it has today, nor would it welcome as much tourists that it does every year.
+Many people argue that the Cannes Film Festival has played such an important role for Cannes, that without it, Cannes wouldn’t have the reputation of glitz, glamour, and luxury that it has today, nor would it welcome as many tourists that it does every year.

 Considering the fact that the event first took place in 1946, since then, many books about the Cannes Film Festival have been written.

 Some books about the Cannes film festival have been written by famous and well-regarded writers, others by less known individuals.
 In fact, one of the books about Cannes film festival has been written by Gilles Jacob himself, the former Cannes Festival President, and what better person to give the most insights into the iconic Cannes Film Festival than the president himself?

 Whether you want to read books about Cannes film festival to learn more about the event, experience how it has evolved throughout the years, or want to know which of the top celebrities have been here, in this article, we’ve compiled a list of the top books about Cannes Film Festival for you to read.

 Top books about Cannes film festival you should read

 1.”La Vie Passera Comme un Rêve” by Gilles Jacob, in English, Life Will Pass Like a Dream